 For instance, if you are qualified for project management, you may decide that your main interest lies in managing projects within a certain sector—giving you a great starting point in your job search.
 Within the certain industry, you’ve selected, you have the option of working for various companies which still will give you plenty of variety in your job search, without it becoming overwhelming.

 The point of focusing your job search is to give you a clear target so that you can develop your resume and cover letters, as well as your whole job search plan around one clear objective.
-This will not only eliminate stress, it will save you time and energy weeding through a ton of job opportunities that you aren’t interested in or best suited for.
+Having a job target will eliminate stress and save you time and energy weeding through a ton of job opportunities that you aren’t interested in or best suited for.

 Preparing for the job interview is a critical stage to ensure you don’t miss landing a job offer.